danfuzz/samizdat/CONTRIBUTING.md

 * Limit each pull request to addressing just one issue.

 * Test your patch.
-As of this writing, the most automated way to do that is to run `demo/run-all --runtime=tot --build`, ensuring that no test fails.
+As of this writing, the most automated way to do that is to run `demo/run-all --runtime=tot --compiler=simple --build`, ensuring that no test fails.
 However, beware that these tests are far from complete, and it is also possible for them to produce incorrect output without a hard failure.
 Therefore, it is particularly important to (a) make sure your patch is covered by a test, and (b) inspect the output of that test "manually" for correctness.